-Prior to joining EIP, Ben completed a PhD in Applied Mathematics at Imperial College London, having previously spent four years teaching physics and maths at a private college.
-The focus of his PhD research was on developing analytical techniques, based on the tools of asymptotic analysis, for studying guided waves and resonant effects in periodic and quasi-periodic structures.
+Prior to joining EIP, Ben completed a PhD in Applied Mathematics at Imperial College London, having previously spent four years teaching physics and mathematics at a private college in London.
+His PhD research focused on developing analytical techniques for studying guided waves and resonant effects in periodic and quasi-periodic structures, the results of which have particular relevance to the fields of acoustics and metamaterials.
 Ben’s work has been published in various academic journals and he has presented at national and international conferences on a range of topics in applied mathematics.

-Ben achieved a distinction in his MSc in Applied Mathematics at Imperial College London, and he holds a first class BA in Physics from Oxford University, where he was awarded a scholarship for his academic performance.
+Ben achieved a distinction in his MSc in Applied Mathematics at Imperial College London, and he holds a first class BA in Physics from the University of Oxford, where he was awarded a scholarship for academic performance.